top of page

 Q: How long is the float?

-A: Water conditions and float time vary, but it takes approximately two hours.
+A: Water conditions and float time vary, but it takes approximately 2.5 to 3 hours.

 Q: Is there an age limit?